 North Central London CCG plans and pays for a wide range of health and care services in north central London – Barnet, Camden, Enfield, Haringey and Islington.
 This includes community health services such as district nursing, podiatry, speech and language therapy for example, as well as mental health services, including talking therapies.

-The COVID-19 pandemic has had a huge impact on people’s lives and has been very much the focus of the NHS over the last year.
+The COVID-19 pandemic has had a huge impact on people’s lives and has been very much the focus of the NHS over the last year and a half.
 Although this has absorbed our resources and affected delivery of services in some areas such as planned care, it has led to even greater collaboration with our health and care system partners.
 Through partnership working with local councils, NHS providers, primary care and voluntary and community organisations, we have been able to respond quickly and decisively in a complex and fast-moving situation.
 Relationships have strengthened as a result, as has our commitment to working together to improve services and help our residents to stay well and live healthier independent lives.

 About the reviews